Easy to Difficult Bible Trivia Quiz

 Answer A: Jonathan.

-David's nephew Jonathan, son of David's brother Shimeah, slew the giant at Gath.
+David's nephew Jonathan, son of David's brother Shimeah, slew the third giant at Gath.

 Apparently, it was a family tradition of slaying Philistine giants.